Chart Color Schemes

 Derrimut is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Derrimut, as evaluated at the latest Census, was 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 81.3% houses and 18.7% other dwellings.
-Home ownership in Derrimut was at 16.6%, with the remainder of dwellings either mortgaged (61.2%) or rented (22.3%).
-The median monthly mortgage repayment in the area was $1,976, while the median weekly rent figure was recorded at $400.
-Nationally, Derrimut's mortgage repayments were higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+Dwelling structure in Derrimut, as evaluated at the Census conducted on 28 August 2016, comprised 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's dwelling structure of 81.3% houses and 18.7% other dwellings during the same period.
+Home ownership in Derrimut was at 16.6%, with mortgaged dwellings at 61.2% and rented dwellings at 22.3%.
+The median monthly mortgage repayment in Derrimut was $1,976, higher than Melbourne metro's average of $1,700.
+Median weekly rent in Derrimut was recorded at $400, compared to Melbourne metro's $346.
+Nationally, Derrimut's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing